gaurav1780/comp1010practicalClassMaterial/week 10 - custom-built arraylist/practicalCustomBuiltArrayLists.md

 ## Complete methods in class `MyArrayList.java`.

 Complete only the methods that carry a `//to be completed` comment in them.
-S ome methods are already completed.
+Some methods are already completed.
 They carry a `DO NOT MODIFY` comment line in the Javadoc.

 Specifications are provided as method header javadoc and tests are in `MyArrayListTest.java`.